We interface robotic technologies with the neuromuscular system for enhancing human movement.

 We investigate the basic neuro-musculo-skeletal mechanisms underlying healthy and impaired human movement.
-We apply neuro-mechanical modelling and electrophysiological signal processing, in a translational way, to develop real-time bioinspired technologies for restoring natural motor function.
+We apply neuro-mechanical modelling and electrophysiological signal processing, in a translational way, to develop real-time model-based control technologies for restoring natural motor function.
 Our goal is to establish a unique roadmap for discovering fundamental principles of movement at the interface between humans and wearable robots ultimately for enhancing human health.
 Our research approach is detailed here and outlined in the webinar below: